BhargavUppalapu/TwitterTrendingAutoExtraction/README.md

 You can go to the DemoTest.c file and run the code from there.

 Need to specify the config file path.
-Config file "config.txt" has the Following details.
+Config file "config.ini" has the Following details.

 1. Hash Tag Splitter ModelFile -- Model file for the Viterbi algorithm which contains the word probability list.
 2. InputFile -- File with the input text.